Regional Compost Facility

 Odours are naturally created in the manufacture of compost and not all odours can be avoided, but they can be controlled and minimized through aeration and properly timed mixing techniques.
 The City of Kelowna and the City of Vernon have undertaken comprehensive odour studies in the last several years.
 Specialized equipment has been installed that senses the odour levels and this combined with weather information is used to create a model of the odour intensity.
 There is an action plan in place to modify activities on site if odour levels rise.

-For additional information on our odour control measures, please view the Odour Management Plan.
+For additional information on the odour control measures of the regional facility, please view the documents tab above.